10 day Japan Itinerary for First Timers + Map

 Discover more NEW and Traditional things to do in Tokyo.

-Kyoto is the second stop on this 10 day Japan itinerary for FIRST TIMERS and I suggest you stay here for a minimum of 3 nights / days if not longer!
+Kyoto is the second stop on this 10 day Japan itinerary for first time travelers and I suggest you stay here for a minimum of 3 nights / days if not longer!

 Getting to Kyoto or Osaka from Tokyo